Deploy a Sample Ruby on Rails Application

 cf push cf-sample-app-rails creates a URL route to your application in the form HOST.DOMAIN.
 In this example, HOST is cf-sample-app-rails.
 Administrators specify the DOMAIN.
 For example, for the DOMAIN scapp.io, running cf push cf-sample-app-rails creates the URL cf-sample-app-rails.scapp.io.

-The example below shows the terminal output when deploying the cf-sample-app-rails. cf push uses the instructions in the manifest file to create the app, create and bind the route, and upload the app.
-It then follows the information in the manifest to start one instance of the app with 256M of RAM.
+The following example shows the output when you deploy the cf-sample-app-rails. cf push uses the instructions in the manifest file to create the app, create and bind the route, and upload the app.
+It then follows the information in the manifest file to start one instance of the app with 256M of RAM.
 After the app starts, the output displays the health and status of the app.

 $ cf push cf-sample-app-rails